Ethics and Sustainability

 On average, e-commerce uses about 30% less energy than traditional retail.

+Our factory staff are our extended family.
 We are committed to achieving fair, safe and healthy working conditions throughout our supply chain.
 Our factory conditions are of high standards and are continuously monitored - as is the happiness and wellbeing of the team.
 All of the workers are paid fairly according to their skill level and role.
-We seek to partner with factories who share a common vision.

-To keep our supply chain as sustainable as possible, we make sure our fabric suppliers share our sustainability vision and we strive to only use natural fibers.
+To keep our supply chain as sustainable as possible, we make sure our fabric suppliers share our sustainability vision and we strive to only use natural, sustainable or recycled fibers.

 We are working towards our packaging being plastic free!
 Our garment bags are made from 100% linen and are 100% reusable.
 We are currently using standard mailers and protection bags as we are yet to find a perfect solution that doesn't increase shipping costs and is totally durable and waterproof.
 But we want it to be better.
 If anybody wants to work with us to develop even more magical packaging solutions, let’s chat.